|

 LOUHI:

-Finnish myth name from the Kalevala.
+"trance."
 Louhi was a queen of Pohjola,

 LOUISA:

-English feminine form of Louis, meaning
+Latin form of French Louise, meaning

 "famous warrior."